 Vehicles – It’s Not Always About The Name On The Hood

 For instance, there is a very well-known tractor company that produces a fine product.
 But (in my humble opinion) they’re also very overpriced.
-I feel by buying that tractor you’re paying more for the name on the hood than what’s under it.
+I feel by buying that particular tractor you’re paying more for the name on the hood than what’s under it.
 Our tractors, lawn mowers & vehicles were purchased based on research, past experience & customer satisfaction ratings.
 Only at the very end of our vetting process do we consider price.

 The same can be said for electric providers.
 That big name electric provider doesn’t deliver different electricity than some of the smaller and less-known providers.
 The light switch is flipped and the light comes on.
 Literally – NO difference.